 Share this post!

-This post is all about what to bring day hiking, particularly in the Pacific Northwest and Alaska.
+This post is all about what to pack for a hike in the Pacific Northwest and Alaska.
 As I talked about in my post about hiking for absolute beginners, you don’t need a lot of gear to get started with hiking.
-I am not suggesting that you should bring the exact same things I do.
+You may not bring the exact same things I do.
 Different people have different things that they consider essential or not as important, and what you need evolves over time.
-There are quite a few items that I bring day hiking now that I didn’t for many years, or only recently started bringing with me.
+There are quite a few items that I pack for a hike now that I didn’t for many years, or only recently started bringing with me.
+Head to this post to for what I wear on hikes around the Pacific Northwest and Alaska all year long.

 Trekking Poles: I find trekking poles to be so helpful especially on steep climbs and descents.
 They also help keep my hands from swelling which is a bonus.
-Many people with knee pain find them lifesavers.
+Many people with knee pain find them lifesavers (or rather knee savers).
 They are certainly not necessary, and I’ve done many hikes without them, but I am a big fan.
-I’ve had mine over a decade, they are the same brand and style as these.
-I recommend the kind that have locking connections when you expand and contract them (instead of the twist kind, since they wear out).
+I recommend the kind of trekking poles that have locking connections when you expand and contract them (instead of the twist kind, since they wear out).

 Knife: I use a standard small swiss army knife like this one and it lives in my pack.
 It’s useful for a variety of little things like repairs or opening packaging or cutting food.
 It’s really critical for backpacking, but I find it’s helpful on dayhikes too.